-Flight schedules Two (2) months prior to the start of each IATA season., Updates of flight schedules at least weekly, and at least eight (8) weeks before the operation of the flight(s).
+Flight schedules Two (2) months prior to the start of each IATA season.
+Updates of flight schedules at least weekly, and at least eight (8) weeks before the operation of the flight(s).
 Forecast load data Forecast of passenger, baggage and cargo/mail counts and weights: eight (8) weeks before operation of the flight.
 Updates to estimates at least weekly, and in the last week before operation of the flight(s) on a daily basis.
 Operational load data Passenger counts and pieces/weight of baggage and/or cargo/mail on the day of operation of the flight(s).
 Movement messages As soon as data becomes available.

-Section 5 All messages shall be sent as SITA Telex to the AMS SITA Telex address AMSOP7X.
-(The SITA Telex address SPLLA7X may be used alternatively).
+Section 5 All messages shall be sent as SITA Telex to the AMS SITA Telex address AMSOP7X.5

+PAL, CAL and PSM messages shall also be sent to the SITA Telex address SPLCACR.
 Alternatively, if delivery via SITA Telex is not feasible, messages may be sent as body-text or text attachment via email to amsairlinedata@schiphol.nl.